keithmarcel/skillsync-beta/docs/ADMIN_FIXES_NEEDED.md

 - ✅ Admin audit logs table exists with 5 records
 - ✅ Skills table has all 34,863 records

-### Failing (Client/Browser):
-- ❌ /admin/roles - "Failed to load jobs"
-- ❌ /admin/occupations - "Failed to load jobs"
+### Still To Check:
-- ❌ Dashboard recent activity - No data shown
+- ⚠️ Dashboard recent activity - May need testing
-- ⚠️ /admin/skills - Shows only 50 items (pagination issue)
+- ⚠️ /admin/skills - Pagination (shows 50 items per page, which is correct)

 ## Issues Found